-Turn seam as sewn above back in the right way.
-Fold seam so its all facing one way, pin the tops over.
+Turn the seam as sewn above back in the right way.
+Fold the seam so it's all facing one way, and pin the tops over.
 Then meet the pins together at the seams.

-Pull out flat and allow the fabric to fold in, do on both sides.
+Pull out flat and allow the fabric to fold in, do this on both sides.

-Sew all the way around the outside starting at the seam, and finishing back where you started.
+Sew around the outside starting at the seam, and finishing back where you started.
 Make sure openings match at the seams.